libp2p/specs/rendezvous/README.md

 - a maximum of `1000` registration for each peer
   - defend against trivial DoS attacks
 - a maximum of `1000` peers should be returned per namespace query

+Whilst the exact details in regard to PoW difficulty are unspecified, rendezvous points are expected to scale the difficulty with the number of registrations for an individual peer.
+For example by setting required difficulty to the active number of registrations of a given peer.